 - Limitations on spectrum capacity could curtail growth.
-Telefónica's mobile operations in a number of countries may rely on the availability of spectrum.
-The Company's failure to obtain sufficient or appropriate capacity and spectrum coverage, as well as the related cost of obtaining this capacity, could have an adverse impact on the quality of our services and on the Company's ability to provide new services, adversely affecting its business, financial position, operating results and cash flow. - Supplier failures.
+Telefónica's mobile operations in a number of countries may rely on spectrum availability.
+Failure to obtain sufficient or adequate spectrum coverage and, to a lesser extent, the costs related to obtaining this capacity could have a material adverse impact on the quality of its services and on Telefónica's ability to provide new services, adversely affecting the Telefónica Group' business, financial condition, results of operations and cash flow. - Supplier failures.
 The Telefónica Group depends upon a small number of major suppliers for essential products and services, mainly network infrastructure and mobile handsets.
 These suppliers may, among other things, extend delivery times, raise prices and limit supply due to their own shortages and business requirements.
-Further, these suppliers may be adversely affected by current economic conditions.
-If these suppliers fail to deliver products and services on a timely basis, this could have an adverse impact on the Telefónica Group's businesses and the results of its operations.
-Similarly, interruptions in the supply of telecommunications equipment for its networks could impede network development and expansion, which in some cases could adversely affect the Telefónica Group's ability to satisfy its license terms and requirements. - Risks associated with unforeseen network interruptions.
-Unanticipated network interruptions as a result of system failures whether accidental or otherwise, including due to network, hardware or software failures, which affect the quality of or cause an interruption in the Telefónica Group's service, could lead to customer dissatisfaction, reduced revenues and traffic, costly repairs, fines or other types of measures imposed by regulatory authorities and could harm the Telefónica Group's reputation.
+Furthermore, these suppliers may be adversely affected by current economic conditions.
+If these suppliers fail to deliver products and services on a timely basis, Telefónica's business and results of operations could be adversely affected.
+Similarly, interruptions in the supply of telecommunications equipment for its networks could impede network development and expansion, which in some cases could adversely affect the Telefónica Group's ability to satisfy its license terms and requirements.

+- Risks associated with unforeseen network interruptions.
+Unanticipated network interruptions as a result of system failures whether accidental or otherwise, including due to network, hardware or software failures, which affect the quality of or cause an interruption in the Telefónica Group's service, could result in customer dissatisfaction, reduced revenues and traffic and costly repairs, penalties or other measures imposed by regulatory authorities, and could harm the Telefónica Group's reputation.
 Telefónica attempts to mitigate these risks through a number of measures, including backup systems and protective systems such as firewalls, virus scanners and building security.
-However, these measures are not effective under all circumstances and it is not possible to foresee every incident or action that could damage or interrupt the Telefónica Group's networks.
+However, these measures are not effective under all circumstances and cannot avert every action or event that could damage or disrupt the Telefónica Group's technical infrastructure.
 Although the Telefónica Group carries business interruption insurance, its insurance policy may not provide coverage in amounts sufficient to compensate it for any losses it may incur. - Electromagnetic radio emissions and social awareness.

-Over the last few years, the debate about the alleged potential effects of radio frequency emissions on human health has hindered the deployment of the infrastructures necessary to ensure quality of service.
+Over the last few years, the debate about the alleged potential effects of radio frequency emissions on human health has increased significantly.
+In many cases, this has hindered the deployment of the infrastructures necessary to ensure quality of service.

-Institutions and organizations, such as the World Health Organization WHO, have stated that exposure to radio frequency emissions generated by mobile telephony, within the limits established, has no adverse effects on health.
+Institutions and organizations, such as the World Health Organization (WHO), have stated that exposure to radio frequency emissions generated by mobile telephony, within the limits established, has no adverse effects on health.
 In fact, a number of European countries, including Spain among others, have drawn up complete regulations reflecting the Recommendation of the Council of the European Union dated July 12, 1999 on the limitation of exposure of the general public to electromagnetic fields.
 These add planning criteria for new networks, thus ensuring compliance with the limits on exposure to radio frequency emissions.